 St. John's Episcopal ChurchLafayette Square, Washington, D.C.

 The stuccoed brick church remains an historic jewel on Lafayette Square.
-Located two blocks north of the White House, it started worship services in October 1816.
+Located two blocks north of the White House, its doors opened to worship services in October 1816.
 In December the church vestry offered a free pew to President James Madison, who insisted on paying the annual rent himself.
 Early parishioners primarily supported the church by purchasing pews and paying rent for them.
 When Madison chose pew no. 28 (since renumbered 54) he unwittingly started a tradition followed by every American president since -- to worship there regularly or occasionally.
 Presidential visits already were considered obligatory by Lincoln's time.

 President-elect Lincoln first attended services on Sunday, February 24, 1861, the day after arriving in Washington.
 His wife and sons chose to attend services elsewhere with a family friend.
 Lincoln accompanied William Seward, his future secretary of state, who steered him into his own pew (no. 1) near the altar, rather than the customary presidential pew.
 Seward's pew was removed in 1968 to make room for a small chapel.
 Several years later a visitor tracked it down in the church crawl space, where it had been broken apart.

 A contemporary newspaper article revealed that few people in the congregation noticed Seward's visitor or recognized him.
 The reporter wrote, "Mr. Lincoln was dressed in plain black clothes, with black whiskers and hair well trimmed, and was pronounced by such as recognized him as a different man entirely from the hard-looking pictorial representations seen of him.
 Some of the ladies say he is almost good looking."

 The Presidents' Pew